 Gastritis is a general term used to describe a syndrome of acute or chronic vomiting secondary to inflammation of the gastric mucosa.
 Irritation, infection, antigenic stimulation, or injury (eg, chemical, erosion, ulceration) of the gastric mucosa stimulates the release of inflammatory and vasoactive mediators with subsequent disruption of gastric epithelial cells, increased gastric acid secretion, and impaired gastric barrier function.
 Visceral receptors sensitive to gastric distention, gastric inflammation, and tonicity of gastric contents send impulses via vagal and sympathetic nerves to the vomiting center of the medulla oblongata, thereby stimulating the vomiting reflex.

 Antiemetic drugs should be used to control vomiting only after an etiologic diagnosis has been made or if vomiting is protracted or severe enough to cause dehydration or electrolyte imbalances.
-Metoclopramide (0.3 mg/kg, PO or SC, tid, or 1–2 mg/kg/day as a constant-rate infusion) increases gastric contractions; relaxes the pyloric sphincter; and increases gastric, duodenal, and proximal jejunal peristalsis.
+Common antiemetics include maropitant (1 mg/kg/day, SC or IV, or 2 mg/kg/day, PO) and ondansetron (0.1–1 mg/kg, PO or IV, twice daily).
+Alternatively, metoclopramide (0.3 mg/kg, PO or SC, three times daily, or 1–2 mg/kg/day as a constant-rate infusion) may be used.
 It is contraindicated in confirmed or suspected GI obstructions.
-Alternative antiemetics include maropitant (1 mg/kg/day, SC, or 2 mg/kg/day, PO, for 5 days) and ondansetron (0.1–1 mg/kg, PO, once to twice daily).
-Gastroprotectants such as H2-receptor antagonists (eg, famotidine 0.5–1 mg/kg, PO, SC, or IV, bid) or proton pump inhibitors (eg, omeprazole 0.7–2 mg/kg/day, PO, or pantoprazole 1 mg/kg/day, IV) may also be indicated.
+Gastroprotectants such as H2-receptor antagonists (eg, famotidine 0.5–1 mg/kg, PO, SC, or IV, twice daily) or proton pump inhibitors (eg, omeprazole 1 mg/kg, PO, twice daily, or pantoprazole 1 mg/kg, IV, twice daily) may be indicated if gastric ulceration is confirmed or highly suspected.
 In dogs, omeprazole may provide better gastric acid suppression and better prevention of exercise-induced gastritis than famotidine.

-Chronic gastritis should be considered in animals with intermittent or persistent vomiting that lasts >7 days and that cannot be attributed to dietary indiscretion or intolerance; drug, toxin, or foreign body ingestion; systemic illness; endoparasitism; infection (bacterial or viral); or neoplasia.
+Chronic gastritis should be considered in animals with intermittent or persistent vomiting that lasts >14 days and that cannot be attributed to dietary indiscretion; drug, toxin, or foreign body ingestion; systemic illness; endoparasitism; infection (bacterial or viral); or neoplasia.
 The most common clinical sign is intermittent vomiting of food or bile.
 Systemic illness, weight loss, and GI ulceration are infrequent and should raise suspicion of a more serious condition or diffuse GI inflammation (eg, inflammatory bowel disease, pythiosis, etc).

 Lymphocytic-plasmacytic gastritis and eosinophilic gastritis are characterized by diffuse infiltration of the gastric mucosa and lamina propria with lymphocytes and plasma cells, or eosinophils, respectively.
 Similar cellular infiltrates may be seen in the small intestine.
 Concomitant lymphoid hyperplasia, mucosal atrophy, or mucosal fibrosis is infrequently seen.
-Dietary allergy or intolerance, occult parasitism, or hyperimmune response to normal antigens have been proposed as possible causes.
-Eosinophilic gastritis with eosinophilia and/or skin lesions should raise suspicion for dietary sensitivity or hypereosinophilic syndrome (cats).
+Dietary allergy or intolerance or hyperimmune response to normal antigens have been proposed as possible causes.
+Eosinophilic gastritis with eosinophilia and/or skin lesions should raise suspicion for dietary sensitivity or hypereosinophilic syndrome.

 Chronic atrophic gastritis is often characterized by marked mononuclear cell infiltration, thinning of the gastric mucosa, and atrophy of the gastric glands.
 A unique, breed-associated form of atrophic gastritis in Norwegian Lundehunds has not been associated with Helicobacter spp infection but has been associated with gastric adenocarcinoma.
 The role, if any, of Helicobacter spp infection in the development of atrophic gastritis is unknown.
-However, if Helicobacter spp organisms are identified in gastric biopsy specimens, treatment is indicated ( see Helicobacter Infection in Small Animals).
+However, if Helicobacter spp organisms are identified in gastric biopsy specimens, treatment may be indicated ( see Helicobacter Infection in Small Animals Helicobacter Infection in Small Animals Helicobacter spp are commonly isolated from the stomachs of dogs and cats, but their pathogenicity in pets is not clearly established.
+Diagnosis requires cytologic or histologic examination... read more ).
 Additional treatment options include dietary management and immunosuppression as for lymphocytic-plasmacytic and eosinophilic gastritis (see above); however, data with respect to treatment efficacy and prognosis are lacking.

 Chronic hypertrophic gastropathy is characterized by diffuse or focal hypertrophy of the gastric mucosa, muscularis, or both, with variable inflammatory infiltrates.
 The lesion is often most pronounced in the pyloric region, with resultant gastric outflow obstruction.
 Projectile vomiting of food within hours of eating may be described.
 Older, male, small-breed dogs are overrepresented (eg, Lhasa Apso, Shih Tzu, Maltese, Miniature Poodle).
 Hypergastrinemia due to exaggerated secretion (eg, gastrin-secreting neoplasia, Basenji gastroenteropathy) or inadequate clearance (eg, hepatic or renal disease, achlorhydria) may initiate mucosal hypertrophy.
 Surgical correction via pyloroplasty and/or removal of hypertrophied tissue may be required to alleviate clinical signs.